 The Council's investment in a pooled property fund is subject to the risk of falling commercial property prices.
 This risk is limited by the Council's maximum exposure to property investments of £4m.
-A 5% fall in commercial property prices at 31 March 2024 would result in a £155k (2023: £172k) charge to Other Comprehensive Income and Expenditure which is then transferred to Financial Instruments Revaluation Reserve.
+A 5% fall in commercial property prices at 31 March 2025 would result in a £144k (2024: £155k) charge to Other Comprehensive Income and Expenditure which is then transferred to Financial Instruments Revaluation Reserve.
+The government has extended the statutory override for existing pooled investments until 1 April 2029, which reverses out the impacts to the income and expenditure account through the movement in reserves statement.

-18. Debtors
+Debtors 18.